judeharding/ninja/ninjapolls/notes.md

 ..Card component
 ..Tab component

+You will need to add a img folder to public
+-best to use svg images vs jpg's for scalablity

+You will need to add a components folder to src

+You MIGHT need to change any global padding in the public/global.css

 components end in .svelte

 App.svelte has
 3 sections within a .svelte file

-- script tags - for the logic
+- script tags - for the logic = IMPORT ANY COMPONENT FILES
 - html template tags - for the dom
 - style tags - for the css